dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 you didn't mean to and it ain't personal, but it gets personal.
 This family of characters simply does not want the wrong things to happen with regard to AI & if you get close to that, they'll find you.
+Like
+Hollywood:

-Like Hollywood.
-Don't worry, don't call us, we'll call you.
+> Don't worry, don't call us, we'll call you.
 The end.

 <a name="" />